Story

 • Exercise: Gym performance dropped hard.
 High-intensity was a struggle.

-• Social: Very tough.
+• Social life: Very tough.
 Eating out required planning ahead or just saying no.

 KETO and blood ketone measurements

-The suggested benefits of having blood ketones levels of 0.6 – 3.0mmol/l are:
+The suggested benefits of having blood ketone levels of 0.6–3.0 mmol/l are:

 • Reduced hunger.